aedorian/blug/projects.markdown

     <td class="desc">
     <h2>Path planning for robot navigation</h2>
     <p class="pdesc">
     Final project for the Robotics & XR course at UEF, with two other students.
 ROS2 package implementating the A* algorithm for the navigation of an Andino robot.
 Usage of the ROS2 Nav2 framework for calculating robot odometry.
+Visualization in Gazebo.
     <br><br>
     <img src="../assets/img/projects/sim1.png" height="300px">
     <img src="../assets/img/projects/1im1.png" height="300px">